 Even though you may consider your home daycare a casual business, you need to create some sort of a contract.

 A contract will ensure that parents are clear on what to expect and you don’t have to have awkward situations later on.

 A few things to include in your daycare contract:

-Make sure to have set hours and days and note the holidays/ days that you will be closed.
+Make sure to have set hours and days and note the holidays/ days that your daycare closes.

 The daycare is closed on all statutory holidays and weekends.